Jane Hirshfield: Poetry

 Hirshfield has elaborated a sensuously philosophical art that imposes a pause in our fast-forward habits of mind.
 Her poems appear simple, and are not.
 Her language, in its cleanliness and transparency, poses riddles of a quietly metaphysical nature.
 Clause by clause, image by image, in language at once mysterious and commonplace, Hirshfield's poems clear a space for reflection and change.
 They invite ethical awareness, and establish a delicate balance.

-The comment is echoed by the Polish Nobel Prize poet Czeslaw Milosz, who wrote, "A profound empathy for the suffering of all living beings...
-It is precisely this I praise in the poetry of Jane Hirshfield.
-The subject of her poetry is our ordinary life among other people and our continuing encounter with everything Earth brings us: trees, flowers, animals, and birds…In its highly sensuous detail, her poetry illuminates the Buddhist virtue of mindfulness."
+The comment was echoed by poet Czesław Miłosz, who wrote that her poetry shows a "profound empathy for the suffering of all living beings [and] illuminates the Buddhist virtue of mindfulness."
+Lisa Russ Spaar has called Hirshfield "a visionary."

-Hirshfield's poetry reflects her immersion in a wide range of poetic traditions, both Asian and Western, interests found also in the essays of Nine Gates and Ten Windows.
-Polish, Scandinavian, and Eastern European poets have been particularly important to her, along with the poetry of Japan and China.
-Zbigniew Herbert's poem, "Pebble" stands as a model behind the small studies Hirshfield has labelled "pebbles", included in After and Come, Thief.
+Hirshfield's poetry reflects her immersion in a wide range of poetic traditions, particularly Asian and European, interests found also in the essays of Nine Gates and Ten Windows.
+Scandinavian, Eastern European, and East Asian poets have been particularly important to her.
+Zbigniew Herbert's poem "Pebble" is a model for the small studies Hirshfield has labelled "pebbles", included in After and each of her subsequent volumes of poetry.

 Hirshfield's work consistently explores themes of social justice and environmental awareness, specifically the belief that natural world and human world are inextricably linked.
-Mark A. Eaton noted in The Dictionary of Literary Biography that "Hirshfield's work recognizes the full breadth and responsibilities of humans' transactions with the earth, not just the intimacies."
+Mark A. Eaton noted in the Dictionary of Literary Biography that "Hirshfield's work recognizes the full breadth and responsibilities of humans' transactions with the earth, not just the intimacies."
 Donna Seaman, reviewing Hirshfield's ninth collection, Ledger, described Hirshfield's "carefully weighted tone as she reckons with our constant subtraction of Earth's life forces and incessant addition of carbon to our atmosphere, acid to our seas."

-Hirshfield has become an increasingly visible spokesperson for peace, justice, and environmental issues.
-In a review of her seventh collection,Come, Thief, Afaa M. Weaver wrote that her poems "find a middle ground between the larger landscape of political conflict and the personal landscape of our need to connect with one another."
-Hirshfield's voice as a spokesperson for peace, justice, and environmental issues has become increasing visible, with her work concluding the Library of America's "War No More: Three Hundred Years of American Antiwar and Peace Writing" and appearing in many other collections of poems of social awareness.
+Hirshfield has become a spokesperson for peace, justice, and environmental issues.
+In a review of her seventh collection, Come, Thief, Afaa M. Weaver wrote that her poems "find a middle ground between the larger landscape of political conflict and the personal landscape of our need to connect with one another."
+Her work concludes the Library of America's War No More: Three Hundred Years of American Antiwar and Peace Writing and has appeared in many other collections of poems about social awareness.